Spring is in sight! That means it's time to update my Spring To-Do List.

 Watch for an upcoming post dedicated to gardening off the grid.
 In the meantime, learn about some of the unique conditions gardeners in the north have to face.

-10. Plan Our Main Summer Projects
+Plan Our Main Summer Projects

-And this is my favorite part of our spring off the grid to-do list.
+And this is my favorite part of our spring off-the-grid to-do list.
 Planning what we'll do this summer based on what we've found during our spring assessments.

-building a chicken coop and runexpanding our outdoor gardenreplacing screens on the back deck with windows to make a ¾ season living space- building a greenhouse with salvaged windows
+repairing the wood footings and foundation under our homebuilding a chicken coop and runexpanding our outdoor gardenreplacing screens on the back deck with windows to make a ¾ season living space- building a greenhouse with salvaged windows

 - finishing our upper deck floor and adding new glass panels/rails